Using Microcks CLI

 2. Launching a test

-Assuming you are running the same examples than in the Getting started and Getting started with Tests tutorials, you may use this command line to launch a new test:
+Assuming you are running the same examples as in the Getting started and Getting started with Tests tutorials, you may use this command line to launch a new test:

 microcks-cli test 'API Pastry - 2.0:2.0.0' http://host.docker.internal:8282 OPEN_API_SCHEMA \